realAbitbol/twitch-notifier/README.md

 # Twitch-Notifier

 A small and lightweight python application that provides discord notifications when streamers go live but only when they're not in certain categories.

-Should help avoid enduring the react section of certain streamers.
+Should help avoiding enduring the painful react section of certain streamers.

 👉 Only sends you one notification a day, per streamer, whenever the streamer switches to a non blacklisted category.